Stuff We Love

 If you’ve ever seen Amazon’s famous Lightning Deals, you know they can be hit or miss.
 This is also true for Amazon Prime Day—when the Lightning Deals are good, they sell out fast.
 Mitigate constant monitoring at your computer and download the Amazon App instead, which allows you to track deals from wherever you are.
 You can also use the app in advance of Amazon Prime Day by tapping the Prime Day banner to get a first look at select Prime deals.

 How have Amazon Prime Day deals been in the past?

 More people signed up for Prime on Prime Day last year than on any other day in Amazon’s history: As of April 2018, Amazon confirmed it had passed 100 million subscribers for Amazon Prime.
 That’s up from 80 million from last year (casual, just 80 million) and 58 million in 2016.
-Talk about exponential growth: We wouldn’t be surprised to see Amazon Prime’s 2018 numbers grow dramatically again.
-These are the 18 weirdest things you can buy on Amazon right now.
+Talk about exponential growth: We wouldn’t be surprised to see Amazon Prime’s 2019 numbers grow dramatically again thanks to the upcoming Prime Day.